 Targets of cyberwarfare attacks excluding unknown

-The USA has been attacked a far greater number of times than any other nation, with 115 documented attacks originating in at least 7 countries.
+The USA has been attacked many times more than any other nation, with 115 documented attacks originating in at least seven countries.

-Germany and South Korea each suffered at least 16 separate incidents, with attacks on Germany mainly originating in Russia and China, and those targeting South Korea originating in China and North Korea.
+Germany and South Korea suffered at least 16 separate incidents, with attacks on Germany mainly originating in Russia and China and those targeting South Korea originating in China and North Korea.

-India was attacked mainly by Pakistan and China, while Ukraine was solely targeted by Russia.
+India was attacked mainly by Pakistan and China, while Russia solely targeted Ukraine.

 The United Kingdom was attacked by Iran, China, Russia, and North Korea.